delphidabbler/codesnip/Docs/ReadMe.txt

 Any user defined snippets you edit will not be reflected in any v3 installation and any settings you change won't affect the v3 install.

-Nearly all the file formats have changed, so export and backup files will not be compatible with v3 and earlier, so be careful.
-The database files formats were changed between v4 preview 1 and preview 2.
-If you use any of the new snippet types introduced in preview 2 then the user database file will not be readable in preview 1.
+Nearly all the file formats have been changed from v3, so export and backup files are not be compatible with v3 and earlier.
+Be careful.

+The v5 database and export file formats were changed between v4 previews 1 and
+2. If you use any of the new snippet types introduced in preview 2 then the user database file will not be readable in preview 1 and will cause it to crash.

 Copies of the online database are stored in a different location to v3, so updating the database from the v4 preview will not update the database used by